 Test Users are temporary Facebook accounts that you can create and use to test your app.
 You can create Test Users through the App Dashboard and include their login credentials (email and password) in your App Verification Details and we will use them when testing your app.

-Facebook Platform Policy restricts app creation and management through fake accounts.
+Facebook Platform Terms and Developer Policies restricts app creation and management through fake accounts.
 Please manage and develop your app through your personal Facebook account, but don't include your personal Facebook account's credentials when submitting your app for review — we will use our own test accounts or your Test User, if you have created one.

 If we need to access a website in order to verify your app’s functionality, make sure that the website URL you provided in the App Verification Details section is accurate, working, and publicly accessible.